 - The experience cannot be serving a family member

-- Community events hosted on the APU campus may occasionally count towards service credits
+- Community events hosted on the APU campus may occasionally count toward service credits

 Through supervised, purposeful, and transformational service, APU students become consistent community contributors.
 Generally, students can earn credits according to the following guidelines:

-- 5 credits—one day service (must be 5+ hours in one day)
+- 5 credits—one day of service (must be 5+ hours in one day)

 - 10 credits—two-day or weekend service project (each day must be 5+ hours)

 - 15 credits—semester of weekly involvement (generally 1-2 hours per week totaling roughly 15-30 hours of service)

 APU encourages students to broaden their horizons through different experiences, and we also recognize that students may desire to stay with a particular ministry to continue developing their gifts and sustain relationships.
 APU fully supports this continuity of involvement and wants to encourage students to provide leadership in their endeavors.
 Each student can earn up to 60 credits maximum per academic year and up to 30 credits per semester (including summer).
 The following restrictions exist: